febaisi/ListenableWorkerExample/README.md

 ### Simple project using ListenableWorkers with Kotlin.

 Google provides good documentation for it - but it's always helpful to have one example to follow.
-I had a couple of issues to find a piece of code to follow for the ListenableWorker implementation in Kotlin, which should be widely used since this is the right way to retrieve Locations using WorkManager.
+I had a couple of issues to find a piece of code to follow for the ListenableWorker implementation with Kotlin, which should be widely used since this is the right way to retrieve Locations using WorkManager.

 Even though it's a simple project I tried to fit it in the MVVM pattern, so it also covers a little bit of: